+- Forecasted sales being realised

+- · Cost base not materially increasing or the Group's ability to reduce casual labour costs in a timely manner

-- Forecasted sales being realised - Cost increases must not exceed forecasted levels - No unusual or unexpected cash outflow higher than the current levels - Timing of cash inflows not delayed
+- No unusual or unexpected cash outflow higher than the current levels

+- Timing of cash inflows not delayed

-· Achieving working capital improvements
+- Achieving working capital improvements

-The forecast assumes revenue growth based on recent years, sensitised for potential impacts from delayed sales due to COVID-19.
-Cost growth is modelled to reflect a relatively fixed base of operating costs and sensitised for potential reduction if COVID-19 negatively impacts revenue growth.
+The forecast assumes revenue growth based on recent years, sensitised for potential impacts from delayed sales.
+Cost growth is modelled to reflect a relatively fixed base of operating costs.